Bank profits remain resilient despite lingering pandemic

 On top of the stimulus, banks entered into this pandemic the healthiest they’ve been in years and certainly healthier than they were before the financial crisis of 2008.
 Capital levels were at historic highs, allowing banks to buy back stock and increase dividends as soon as they could to return excess capital to shareholders.

-For the moment, banks either seem to think the worst is over or are holding off from booking additional losses until it becomes clear which way the economy is going.
+For the moment, banks either seem to think the worst is over or are holding off from booking additional losses.
 JPMorgan set aside $611 million to cover potentially bad loans in the third quarter, a fraction of the $10.47 billion the bank set aside to cover bad loans in the second quarter.
 On Wednesday, Bank of America said it set aside $1.4 billion to cover potentially bad loans, far less than the $5.1 billion it set aside three months earlier.

 But that doesn’t mean the financial troubles are over.
 Millions remain out of work and coronavirus outbreaks are increasing in geographies either previously not impacted by the pandemic or in places that were hit earlier this year.
 New York had a jump in cases in Brooklyn but was able to keep its positivity rate below 1%.
 Meanwhile Wisconsin, and other parts of the Midwest are dealing with record outbreaks.

-Without a vaccine, it’s unclear where the U.S. economy is headed.
+Without a vaccine, it’s unclear how long the pandemic will impact consumers and the economy.
 JPMorgan CEO Jamie Dimon told reporters Tuesday that if the economy keeps improving the bank could be “over-reserved by $10 billion.”
 But if the economy slips back into recession, JPMorgan might need another $20 billion to cover bad loans.

 Despite the banks posting better profits, investors have sold bank shares this week.
 The KBW Bank Index, which measures the value of the nation’s 24 largest banks, is down 4% in two days.
 Most of the worry seems to reflect investors’ uncertainty about whether banks will have to set aside additional billions in the future.